 The third, grouped here under the title Young Readers, is “learning physics is exciting.”
 All these stories are basic mystery adventure stories in which the characters and the reader too, must learn and apply a basic principle of Newtonian Physics to survive and solve the mystery.
 In “Mystery Spot,” the principle is magnetism.
 In “Evil Eye” it is optics.
 In “Maniac Motion” it is harmonic motion.
 This collection is a series, all the characters and the setting remain the same in each book.
 Only the circumstances and required science changes.

-There is fourth group, called Coffee Table.
+There is fourth group, non-fiction.
 This is really a subset of the first, except the retiree having the adventure is me.
 The adventure is creating, collecting and discussing the photographs included in the book, “Something Different.”
 I took my own advice and had a blast because of it.

-None of these is meant to be the next great American novel.
+None of these is meant to be the next great American novel or the definitive travelogue.
 I wrote them because I enjoy the creative process.
 They are just meant to be fun stories to read, and maybe to give the reader just a little something more.